 While these loans are second in line when it comes to your property they are viewed as being less risky than something that’s not secured to real estate.
 The drawback with a hard money second trust is that you can lose your home if you fall behind on monthly payments.
 Much like a traditional mortgage loan, the private money loan is still tied to your property.
 The first mortgage deed holder will get paid first, but you can bet that whoever is next in line will go after your secured holdings.
 That’s why we can’t stress enough how important it is to work with a private money lending company that knows what it takes to get approved.
 Search for a firm that will tell you straight up if this is the best financing program for you.
 If you’re not right for a second trust deed that’s no problem.
 We’ll explain exactly why it’s not a fit and give you other traditional and hard money options that make sense for someone in Texas.

-We offer a variety of different private money lending options for those of you who may be looking for second deed of trust loans.
+At Texas Hard Money Pros, we offer a wide array of options for Texas hard money loans.
+This includes programs for those looking for second deed of trust loans.
 As with our other loan types we consider all borrowers regardless of your credit history, debt coverage percentage and current cash reserve.
-If your lending request fits within our parameters, we’ll get you a document showing an interest to lend and hopefully a loan approval once everything checks out.
+If your lending request fits within our limits, we’ll get you a document showing an interest to lend and hopefully a loan approval once everything checks out.
 Our second trust loans are underwritten on a case by case basis, but we hope to provide you with an LTV of up to 50%.